DONATE

 6. A pilgrim who has been cut off from his group.

-7. Wayfarer – someone wealthy at home but has no wealth while travelling.
+7. Wayfarer – Someone wealthy at home but has no wealth while travelling.

 Who Can Not Receive Zakat?